 Yield: 8-inch cake

-Preheat oven to 350 degrees F. Butter an 8-inch round pan and line with parchment paper.
-Set aside.
+Preheat oven to 350 degrees F. Grease and line two 8-inch cake pans with parchment paper.

-In a medium bowl, whisk together yogurt and sugar.
+In a bowl, whisk together flour, baking soda, baking powder and salt.
 Set aside.

 In the bowl of a stand mixer, beat together sugar, brown sugar, and oil.
 Add eggs and vanilla.
 Mix thoroughly.

 Fold in shredded carrots, crushed pineapples, and toasted coconut.
 Add dry ingredients in two additions and mix until just incorporated.